haodeng/techy-notes/signtool.md

+# Code Signing

-# signs the file named MyControl.exe using a certificate stored in a Personal Information Exchange (PFX) file
+## signs the file named MyControl.exe using a certificate stored in a Personal Information Exchange (PFX) file

     SignTool sign /f MyCert.pfx MyControl.exe

 Location of signtool: C:\Program Files (x86)\Windows Kits\10\bin\10.0.19041.0\x64\signtool.exe

-# signs the file using a certificate located in the My store with a subject name of My Company Publisher
+## signs the file using a certificate located in the My store with a subject name of My Company Publisher

     SignTool sign /n "My Company Publisher" MyControl.exe

 Check the cerfiticates installed by windows "Manage computer certificates"

+## verifies the signature, using the Default Authentication Verification Policy

+    SignTool verify /pa MyControl.exe

+## verifies a system file and displays the signer certificate

+    SignTool verify /v MyControl.exe